systematicfunnels/greenli8/README.md

 ## 🎯 About

-**greenli8** is a full-stack AI Studio application that helps entrepreneurs and innovators validate their business ideas instantly.
-By leveraging Google's Gemini AI, greenli8 analyzes ideas for market potential, feasibility, and competitive advantage—all in seconds.
+**Validate_AI** is a full-stack AI Studio application that helps entrepreneurs and innovators validate their business ideas instantly.
+By leveraging Google's Gemini AI, Validate_AI analyzes ideas for market potential, feasibility, and competitive advantage—all in seconds.

-Whether you're a startup founder, product manager, or entrepreneur, greenli8 provides intelligent, data-driven validation to help you make better decisions faster.
+Whether you're a startup founder, product manager, or entrepreneur, Validate_AI provides intelligent, data-driven validation to help you make better decisions faster.

 ### Key Statistics
 - ⚡ AI validation in **< 10 seconds**